-5. You need to waterproof your phone
+5. You probably need to waterproof your phone

 Beach days are one thing, watching your phone fall into the pool is quite another.
-Thailand’s always ready with some form of water, whether you’re hanging around the pool, the beach, your massive hotel bath tub, get a little too close to a lily pond or are totally caught out in a downpour.
+Thailand’s always ready with some form of water, whether you’re hanging around the pool, the beach, your massive hotel bathtub, get a little too close to a lily pond or are totally caught out in a downpour.
 Basically, it’s your phone vs. Thailand, every minute.
 Come prepared with a waterproof phone case (this one is certified to 100 feet deep).

 6. You might need extra phone charge

 Beach restaurants and street-food stalls aren’t typically places to top up your phone’s charge.
 If your Instagram habits mean you’ll be caught short with a dead phone – marry this device.
-It’s tiny and holds at least 1 full charge, depending on your phone model.
+It’s tiny and holds at least one full charge, depending on your phone model.
 It’s basically magic!

 7. You might need travel adapters